SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Registration opens in April 2021'
+            text: 'Registration opens April 26, 2021'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Register for $85 starting in April 2021.
+            text: 'Register for $85 starting April 26, 2021.
 Not ready?
 No problem!
 Registration will be available until 11:59 p.m.
 CT on October 1.
 If you don''t register in advance, you can still attend by registering on site for $100.'
     price: $85
     below_price: 'per person'
     bg_type: color